badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 For more in-depth information on unsupervised learning techniques, click [here](pages/unsupervised_learning_analysis.md)

 ### Q5- What are Supervised Learning techniques ?
-We have two techniques: classfication and regression:
+We have two techniques: classification and regression:
 - Regression : involves predicting a continuous output or numerical value based on input features.
 Examples : predicting house prices, temperature, stock prices etc.
 - Classification : is the task of assigning predefined labels or categories to input data.
 We have two types of classification algorithms:
     - Binary classification (two classes).
 Example: identifying whether an email is spam or not.